colejarczyk/doc/userguide/getting_started/settings/role_resources.rst

 .. warning::

-    When assigning resources, be sure to don't give an any access to the **ACL** section if you are limiting access for a given role.
+    When assigning resources, please be sure to don't give an any access to the **ACL** section if you are limiting access for a given role.

     **Otherwise, users will be able to modify their own permissions**